 Open-Pollinated Vs. Hybrid

-Before you begin, it’s important to know whether your zinnias are open-pollinated plants or hybrids.
+Before you begin, it’s important to know whether your zinnias are open-pollinated plants or hybrid flowers.
 Seeds from hybrid plants typically do not come true to the parent plant, so if you love a specific attribute of the zinnia, such as its double flowers or special colorings, you might be disappointed by the offspring of hybrid zinnias.
 Seeds from open-pollinated plants, though, will grow true to the parent plant, so it makes sense to harvest those seeds.

 I’m so excited that you guys are here today to harvest some zinnia seeds with us before we head out into the garden let’s make sure we have all of our supplies so we’re not running around like a crazy person.

 When you are harvesting zinnia seeds you want to make sure that you let the beautiful flower completely dry on the plant.
 If you cut the flower too soon you’re going to have immature seeds that will not germinate.
 I suggest picking a dry day in late summer before a few weeks before the danger of frost.